bjoern-janson/computational-phase-boundary/falsification.md

 \Delta\Lambda_E \leq 0
 $$

-## Meaning

-A technology achieves a major capability transition without any measurable increase in:
+after accounting for available proxies of:

 - information extraction efficiency,
 - utility alignment,
 - iteration velocity,
-- or search-space accessibility.
+- search-space accessibility.

+## Meaning

+A technology achieves a major capability transition without any measurable increase in the mechanisms proposed to precede structural change.

 ## Consequence